 - Petechiae, a rash-like collection of pinpoint spots on the skin caused by bleeding into the skin.
 This is also due to low levels of platelets.

 - Shortness of breath.
 This can be caused by low hemoglobin levels and lung infections.

 - Swollen lymph nodes in the neck, underarm, stomach or groin

 - Loss of appetite or a full feeling after eating very little food due to enlargement of the spleen.

-- Unexplained fever
+- Unexplained weight loss.

-- Bone or joint pain
+- Bone and joint pain.

 Some cases of leukemia can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.